alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/muqolat/2020-07-24-knowing-islam.md

 ---
 layout: post
-title: "Introduction to Islam"
+title: Introduction to Islam
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat vol.28"
+source: Majmu' Fatawa wa Maqalat vol.28
-hijri: Dhul-Hijjah 03, 1441
+hijri: '1441-12-03'
 date: 2020-07-24
-category: [muqolat]
+category:
+- muqolat
-summary: "The origin and basis of the Islam is Tawhid or belief in the Oneness of Allah and devoting all worship to Allah alone."
+summary: The origin and basis of the Islam is Tawhid or belief in the Oneness of Allah and devoting all worship to Allah alone.
 active: muqolat
 lang: en
 locale: en
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 Praise be to Allah, the Lord of Creation and the good end is for Al-Muttaqin (the pious) and peace and blessings be upon His beloved Servant, Messenger, and His chosen one amongst His creatures, our Prophet, and leader Muhammad ibn 'Abdullah, and upon his family and Companions and those who follow his example and guidance until the Day of Judgment.